 • Launch an internal marketing strategy

-Refresh & Renew
+Stage 5.
+Admins Refresh & Renew Cycle

 If you find yourself not creating or managing any training at the moment, rethink where your organization's training fits within this cycle.
-If you need some inspiration here's a few starting blocks to help: what can you do to make it more relevant to users?
+If you need some inspiration here are a few starting blocks to help: what can you do to make it more relevant to users?
 How can your company be improved by enhanced employee skills?
 Are all certificates, information, and products up to date?
 Is your compliance training refreshed and up to date?
 Have you created a 1 year LMS check-up

 Summary